Image

 Bachelor of Science or Bachelor of Arts

 Your physics degree is a stepping stone to an advanced degree and career in physics or engineering.
-With tracks in energy and environmental science, materials science, computation, innovation, and engineering, Hamline's physics department provides a skills-based education that prepares you for almost any technical field.
+With concentrations in energy and environmental science as well as innovation and engineering, Hamline's physics department provides a skills-based education that prepares you for almost any technical field.

 You'll have countless research opportunities—led by students and professors alike—at your fingertips, in fields from astrophysics, renewable energy, and materials science to environmental science, optics, and computational physics.
-Hamline physics students frequently participate in national research competitions such as the EPA student design competition and the NASA-funded MnSGC quadcopter challenge.
+Hamline physics students frequently participate in national research competitions including the EPA Student Design Competition and NASA physics and engineering challenges.
 We host distinguished scholars every year at the annual Malmstrom Lecture in Physics, which has drawn around a dozen Nobel laureates to our campus.

 We partner with Washington University to offer a dual degree program for students to earn both a liberal arts degree and an undergraduate or master's engineering degree, and our students participate in internships with local Fortune 500 employers such as 3M, Honeywell, Medtronic, and more.